Guia Fortress

 The Guia Fortress (Fortaleza da Guia; 東望洋炮台) is a 17th-century colonial military fort, chapel, and lighthouse complex in São Lázaro, Macau.
 The complex is part of the UNESCO World Heritage Site Historic Centre of Macau.

 The view of the fortress and the lighthouse has been blocked by the Liaison Office of the Central People's Government in the Macao Special Administrative Region since 2010.
 Local citizens and scholars criticised that such a case proved that the Macao government had ignored the conservation of heritage in urban planning.

 Architecture

 The fort and chapel were constructed between the 1622 and 1638.
-The fort was already partly built during the unsuccessful attempt by the Netherlands to capture colonial Macau from Portugal, providing an advantageous firing position for defending against naval attacks.
+The fort was already partly built during the unsuccessful attempt by the Netherlands to capture Macau from Portugal, providing an advantageous firing position for defending against naval attacks.

 Lighthouse

 The lighthouse was constructed between 1864 and 1865, the first western style lighthouse in the Far East, southeast Asia or on the China coast.
 The lighthouse stands at Guia Hill, which stands at 91.4 m tall, and has a light visible for some 20 miles in clear weather conditions.
 The complex was built upon the highest point on the Macau peninsula, Guia Hill, and named after the same location.
 Today, the site is a tourist destination.